 Feel free to read straight through or skip to a section you want specific information about.

 First, let’s take a look at how and why users are coming to your site.

 The place we’re going to start is where we’ll spend most of our time for this article, so get comfy.

 Head to “Behavior” in your dashboard and click on “Behavior Flow.”
 This should bring you to a massive, confusing looking chart that looks something like this:

 It’s about to get a lot less confusing.

-For now, we’re only examining how people are entering the site—we’ll get to the rest later—so take a look at the columns “landing page” and “starting page” here.
+For now, we’re only examining how people are entering the site—we’ll get to the rest later—so take a look at the columns “landing pages” and “starting page” here.
 Those terms may sound synonymous, but there’s a critical semantic distinction here.
-A landing page is the first URL a user clicks or enters, while a starting page is the first page a user arrives at.
-To illustrate the difference, consider a 301 redirect that takes a user from the URL they clicked on (a landing page) to a final destination URL (a starting page).
+A landing pages is the first URL a user clicks or enters, while a starting page is the first page a user arrives at.
+To illustrate the difference, consider a 301 redirect that takes a user from the URL they clicked on (a landing pages) to a final destination URL (a starting page).
 You may want to examine both to see how and why your users are being redirected, but remember, our focus is on behavior, so we want to ask ourselves two questions:

 *these questions are phrased as singular, referring to only one page, but feel free to look at several of your top-entrance pages for more thorough results.

 For many of you, this will be a home page or a landing pages you’ve specifically created to accept new users.
 Either way, it’s the first page people are seeing, and this information should be enlightening to you.